kristinamb15/horror-project/README.md

  ### Files

- Yes, yes, I know starting python file names with numbers isn't the best, but I needed to keep them in an organized order.
-If you need to import them, use importlib.
+ The scripts and raw data files are prefixed with letters so that I could keep them in an organized order.

     📦HorrorProject
     ┣ 📂data